 • Position the rim of the bottle so it touches the bamboo pole—this enhances sound amplification.

-Step 5: Test the Mole-Mill
+Step 5: Test the Mole Windmill

 • Step back and observe the windmill spinning in the breeze.